-- 13. As failures occur, cut out the failed leaking dent, re-weld, and continue pressure cycling. - 14.
-Document the cycles to failure for each sample.
-The unrepaired defects can be visually examined and photographs will be taken of the resulting fatigue cracks.
-For the defects repaired using composite materials, the pipe will be cut outside of the repair to permit visual inspection of the internal surface of the pipe. - 15.
-In addition to details on the dents, collect information on the composite repair systems including: - a.
+- 12. As failures occurred, the failed leaking dent was cut out, the remaining sections were welded, and pressure cycling continued. - 13.
+The cycles to failure for each dent were recorded.
+The unrepaired defects were visually examined and photographs were taken of the resulting fatigue cracks.
+For the defects repaired using composite materials, the pipe was cut outside of the repair to permit visual inspection of the internal surface of the pipe. - 14.
+In addition to details on the dents, information was collected on the composite repair systems including: - a.
 Composite material thickness. - b.
 Length of composite. - c.
 Composite material type (fiber and resin type). - d.
-Design calculations from manufacturer (if available). - 16.
-For the unrepaired samples, measure the final dent profile after all testing has been completed.
+Design calculations from manufacturer (if available). - 15.
+For the unrepaired samples, the final dent profiles were measured after all testing has been completed.